 THE WAY FORWARD:

-It therefore becomes imperative of all institutions desirous of seeing sustainable growth in the region to recognize this and support and facilitate such an initiative by the MFIs; so that, the industry can go forward and be able to service 1.5 million clients (including groups) and have an outstanding of Rs.
+It, therefore, becomes imperative of all institutions desirous of seeing sustainable growth in the region to recognize this and support and facilitate such an initiative by the MFIs; so that, the industry can go forward and be able to service 1.5 million clients (including groups) and have an outstanding of Rs.
 5 billion by 2011.
-With a demand for Rs.
-26 billion a microfinance services for the region, it could be easily possible.
+With demand for Rs.
+26 billion microfinance services for the region, it could be easily possible.

-In order to access markets in NE the formal banking industry has to undergo a radical overhaul of their systems.
+In order to access markets in NE, the formal banking industry has to undergo a radical overhaul of its systems.
 Primarily they need to

 • Change the character, structure and products designed for this region.

-• Given the large scale diversity of the region it is necessary to built up linkages with institutions which are more locally based and embedded within the community which not only includes the MFIs but also the traditional institutions.
-The correspondent banking scheme as proposed by Reserve Bank of India should be leveraged by all banks operating in the region.
+• Given the large scale diversity of the region it is necessary to build up linkages with institutions that are more locally based and embedded within the community which not only includes the MFIs but also the traditional institutions.
+The correspondent banking scheme as proposed by the Reserve Bank of India should be leveraged by all banks operating in the region.

 • Increasingly promote IT base solutions for ‘financial inclusion’.

-1. Building an assessment tool designed to identify and assess institutions that are carrying out low level financial intermediation, but have potential for greater scale based on their unique position and products.
+1. Building an assessment tool designed to identify and assess institutions that are carrying out low-level financial intermediation, but have the potential for greater scale based on their unique position and products.